+Figure 5 shows the effective area of the detector versus gamma ray energy for the current trigger (blue) and planned trigger discussed below (black).
 The Milagro detector becomes sensitive to gamma-ray induced showers of an energy of ~200 GeV.
-Shown in figure 5 is the effective area of the detector versus gamma ray energy for the current trigger (blue) and planned trigger (black).
-For a gamma-ray energy spectrum of $E^{-2.4}$ the median energy for all triggers, reconstructed events, and events that pass the gamma-hadron cut are 6 TeV, 3 TeV, and 4.7 TeV respectively.
+For a gamma-ray energy spectrum of $E^{-2.4}$ the median energy for all triggers, events reconstructed within a 2.1° bin , and events that pass the gamma-hadron cut are 6 TeV, 3 TeV, and 4.7 TeV respectively.

 Fig. 5.
-Milagro's effective are to gamma-ray showers versus energy.
+Milagro's effective area to gamma-ray showers versus energy.